Giardiasis Fact Sheet

 - Before eating

-- Don’t drink untreated water from lakes, rivers, streams, ponds, or unsafe wells.
+- Don’t drink untreated water from lakes, rivers, streams, ponds, or shallow wells.

 - Wash and/or peel fruits and vegetables before eating them.